Nijin-P-S/Nijin-P-S/README.md

 📫 How to reach me: https://www.linkedin.com/in/nijin-p-s-0b014b198/

-⚡ Fun fact: I work and learn at the same time :p
+⚡ Fun fact: I work and learn at the same time 😜

 <!---
 Nijin-P-S/Nijin-P-S is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.